Machine-Learning-Tokyo/__init__/README.md

 ## For participants
 As most of the time is allocated for discussion, we kindly ask participants to read the paper in advance and to join the session with at least two questions or comments in mind.
 These questions/comments can be to highlight interesting or unclear parts.
 For instance: what did you like the most about this paper?
 What did you learn?
 What did you not understand?

 To make the session more interactive, participants can also ask questions during the presentation.
 We encourage everyone to use their microphone, but please keep in mind the environmental noise.
-If you cannot use your microphone or you want to keep your privacy, you are welcome to write in the Zoom chat or Slack channel, and either Jason or Miguel will read your questions aloud.
+If you cannot use your microphone or you want to keep your privacy, you are welcome to write in the Zoom chat or Slack channel, and either Jayson or Miguel will read your questions aloud.

 ## For presenters